Cantera/cantera-website/pages/tutorials/yaml/reactions.rst

 types are described in the documentation linked above.

 The default parameterization is ``elementary``.
-Reactions involving surface species are automatically identified as :ref:`interface <sec-yaml-interface-reaction>` reactions, reactions involving surface species with specified ``type`` as ``Blowers-Masel`` are treated as
+Reactions involving surface species are automatically identified as :ref:`interface <sec-yaml-interface-Arrhenius>` reactions, reactions involving surface species with specified ``type`` as ``Blowers-Masel`` are treated as
 `surface-Blowers-Masel <https://cantera.org/documentation/dev/sphinx/html/yaml/reactions.html#sec-yaml-surface-blowers-masel>`__,